UniversalDependencies/docs/_ga-dep/case.md

 shortdef: 'case marking'
 ---

 The case relation is used for most prepositions in Irish.
-Prepositions are treated as dependents of the noun they attach to or introduce in an “extended nominal projection”.
+Prepositions are treated as dependents of the noun they introduce in an “extended nominal projection”.
 Thus, contrary to SD, UD abandons treating a preposition as a mediator between a modified word and its object.
 The case relation aims at providing a uniform analysis of prepositions and case in morphologically rich languages.

 See [nmod:pred]() for labelling of prepositional pronouns, and [xcomp:pred]() for prepositional predicates.

 Prepositions have many functions in Irish.

-#### regular prepositional phrases
+#### adjuncts

-Regular PP phrases can precede or follow a verb.
+PPs can precede or follow the verb they modify.

-(i) <b>Sa</b> bhliain sin, bhuaigh siad an Chorn `In that year, they won the Cup'
+(i) _<b>Sa</b> bhliain sin, bhuaigh siad an Chorn_ `In that year, they won the Cup'

-(ii) Bhuaigh siad an Chorn <b>sa</b> bhliain sin `They won the Cup <b>in</b> that year'
+(ii) _Bhuaigh siad an Chorn <b>sa</b> bhliain sin_ `They won the Cup <b>in</b> that year'

 #### progressive aspectuals